Admission is FREE all summer long.

 Is there a wheelchair section and how does it work?

 There are actually 4 sections for people with special needs -- not only wheelchairs.
 Ample special needs seating is available down in front to the right and left of the center seating areas and in four smaller sections integrated throughout the center section.
 These sections are clearly marked by signage, green partitions and blue paint.
-We no longer require reservations for our handicap seating, but patrons requiring assistance due to a disability are encouraged to contact Margaret Davis
+We no longer require reservations for our handicap seating, but patrons requiring assistance due to a disability are welcome to contact Margaret Davis

 at 732-548-2884 extension 222.
 More information about the Accessibility Services at Plays-in-the-Park can be found here.

 Disability services include *Sign Language Interpretation, Accessible Parking and Barrier-free access to seating, box office and parking areas.
 We often offer the following as well: Audio Description, Large Print and Braille programs.

 Should it rain during a performance, the show will need to be cancelled due to the musicians and electrical equipment, as well as your safety.
 However, if you save your rain stub from your ticket, you may use it to attend at no additional charge any future summer performance up to a year later.
 And you don't have to wait in the ticket buyers line; there will be a special window or table set up where you can immediately exchange your stub for a new ticket on the night you decide to revisit us.
 The Rain Check line will open 3 minutes after the Box Office opens.
 There is only one chair allowed for each rain stub.
 The stub is only good for the summer shows ---not good for the children's musicals or "JOSEPH".Click here for offical rainout dates.

 Are there Senior Discounts?

 Yes indeed!
 Regular admission price is $7.00; seniors 60 years of age and older are admitted for $5.00

 Why are there reserved metal chairs out on the side section when I arrive at 5:30 p.m.?